dannyperezz104/odin-rock-paper-scissors/README.md

 - Provides real-time feedback for each round.
 - Keeps track of scores and declares the winner at the end.

-## 🏆 Future Improvements

-Some potential enhancements include:
-- Adding input validation for player choices.
-- Creating a graphical user interface (GUI) for a better user experience.
-- Implementing a play-again option.

 ## 📝 License

 This project is open-source and available for anyone to use or modify.